na-na-hi/renget/archive/llm-training.md

 - **Output Layer** `lm_head`: The output layer of a language modeling LLM.
 It's responsible for generating predictions or scores for the next token based on the learned representations from the *preceding* layers.
 Placed at the bottom. **Important to target if your dataset has custom syntax.**

 ## QLoRA
 QLoRA (Quantized Low Rank Adapters) is an efficient finetuning approach that reduces memory usage while maintaining high performance for large language models.
-It enables the finetuning of a 65B parameter model on a single 48GB GPU, while preserving full 16-bit finetuning task performance.
+It enables the finetuning of a 65B parameter model on a single 48GB GPU, while preserving full 16-bit fine-tuning task performance.

 The key innovations of QLoRA include: